Islam in Albania: Holidays

 In Albania, a series of religious celebrations are held by the Muslim community.
 Two recognised by the state as official holidays are:

 Bajrami i Madh (Big Bayram, Eid al-Fitr) celebrated at the conclusion of Ramadan and Kurban Bajram (Bayram of the sacrifice) or Bajrami i Vogël (Small Bayram, Eid al-Adha) celebrated on 10 Dhu al-Hijjah.
 During the month of Ramadan, practicing Sunni Muslims in Albania fast and 5 nights are held sacred and celebrated.
 These dates change per year as they follow the Muslim lunar calendar.
 In recent times during April, Muhammad's birthday is commemorated and the Muslim Community of Albania holds a concert in Tiranë.
 It is attended by Albanian political and Muslim religious establishment representatives alongside Albanian citizens, many non-practising Muslims.
 Other than the Sunni related celebrations, the Sufis such as the Bektashi have a series of holidays and observances.
 The Day of Sultan Novruz (Nowruz) on 22 March is an official holiday that celebrates the birth of Imam Ali.
-Ashura, a day commemorating the massacre at Karbala is also held and multiple local festivals in various areas, some also observed as pilgrimages are held throughout the year at Sufi saints tombs and shrines like that of Sari Salltëk in Krujë.
+Ashura, a day commemorating the massacre at Karbala, is also held with multiple local festivals in various areas, some also observed as pilgrimages are held throughout the year at Sufi saints' tombs and shrines, like that of Sari Salltëk in Krujë.
 Most prominent of these is the pilgrimage on 20–25 August to Mount Tomorr to commemorate and celebrate the Shi'ite saint Abbas Ali.

 Sufi tyrbe within citadel of Gjirokastër.

 Interior of Gjirokastër tyrbe shrine with Sufi saints tombs.

 Abaz Ali teqe on Mount Tomorr.

 Pilgrims at Abaz Ali teqe on Mount Tomorr.

 Banner hailing fasting month of Ramadan, Shkodër.